AdamantLife/MythicTableExtension/README.md

 # MythicTableExtension
-A Browser to temporarily add functionality to Mythic Table while it's in development
+A Browser Extension to temporarily add functionality to Mythic Table while it's in development